1 Legal framework

 12.4 Will foreign judgments or arbitral awards be enforced in your jurisdiction?
 If so, how?

-- the award "deals with a difference not contemplated by or not falling within the terms of the submission to arbitration, or it contains decisions on matters beyond the scope of the submission to arbitration";
+- The award deals with a difference not contemplated by or not falling within the terms of the Foreign Arbitral Awards Enforcement Act submission to arbitration or contains decisions on matters beyond the scope of the submission to arbitration;

-- the award "has been set aside or suspended by a competent authority of the country in which, or under the law of which, that award was made";
+- The award has not yet become binding on the parties, or has been set aside or suspended by a competent authority of the country in which, or under the law of which, it was made.

 13 Trends and predictions